What Is Costa Rica Famous For? 29 Things Costa Rica Is Known For

 For its survival against military invasion, it depends upon an Inter-American Treaty, in which 21 countries promised to give military assistance to Costa Rica as a part of the Reciprocal Assistance treatise.

-The revenue saved from defense spending goes to improve health care, social safety, and education.
+NOTE: The revenue saved from defense spending goes to improve health care, social safety, and education.

 Sound Administrative Policies